luckyframework/lucky/UPGRADE_NOTES.md

   - Lucky should be `~> 0.28.0`
   - Authentic should be `~> 0.8.0`
   - Carbon should be `~> 0.2.0`
+  - Caron SendgidAdapter should be `~> 0.1.0` if you're using SendGrid
   - Dotenv should be replaced with [LuckyEnv ~> 0.1.3](https://github.com/luckyframework/lucky_env)

 - Run `shards update`